-- 1. Satisfactorily complete all academic courses outlined in their program of study. - 2.
+- Satisfactorily complete all academic courses outlined in their program of study. - 2.
 Earn a cumulative GPA of 2.5 or better. - 3.
-Internship Placement: Only Teacher Education students who maintain a fully online course load for 2 out of the 3 semesters prior to EDU 4090F Education Internship may request internship placement outside of 60 miles from Graceville, Florida on the Internship Packet.
-Students who maintain an on-campus residency for 2 of the 3 semesters prior to EDU 4090F Education Internship are required to complete Education Internship within 60 miles of BCF campus.
+Internship Placement: Only Teacher Education students who maintain a fully online course load for 2 out of the 3 semesters prior to EDU 4090F.
+Education Internship may request internship placement outside of 60 miles from Graceville, Florida on the Internship Packet.
+Students who maintain an on-campus residency for 2 of the 3 semesters prior to EDU 4090F.
+Education Internship are required to complete Education Internship within 60 miles of BCF campus.
 Only special requests made in writing to the Teacher Education Division chair will be considered as exceptions.
-The Internship Packet is due either February 15 or September 15, prior to the semester of Internship.
-Students seeking a Florida Professional Certificate must complete their final internship in the state of Florida. - For Elementary Education Majors only: Pass the General Knowledge Test (GKT) for entrance into the program, pass the Professional Education Test (PET), and pass Subject Area Exam (SAE) in their subject area of the Florida Teacher Certification Examinations (FTCE) before enrolling in EDU 4090F.
-In order to be certified in the state of Florida at graduation, all three sections of the FTCE (GKT, PET, and K-6 Subject Area Examinations, or SAE) must be taken and passed, as well as EDU 4090F.
+The Internship Packet is due either February 15 or September 15, prior to the semester of Internship. - 4.
+For Elementary Education, English Secondary Education, and History and Social Studies Secondary Education Majors: pass the General Knowledge Test (GKT) for entrance into the program, pass the Professional Education Test (PET), and pass Subject Area Exam (SAE) in their subject area of the Florida Teacher Certification Examinations (FTCE) before enrolling in EDU 4090F.
+In order to be eligible for Florida certification at graduation, all three sections of the FTCE (GKT, PET, and SAE) must be taken and passed, as well as EDU 4090F.
+Education Internship.
+Elementary Education Majors must also take and pass RED 4005F.
+Reading Practicum.
+EDU 4090F and RED 4005F must be completed and passed in a Florida public classroom. - For Education Studies Majors: FTCE Exams are not required for the Education Studies degree; however, this degree does not lead to certification in the state of Florida.
+All students must complete EDU 4090F.
 Education Internship and RED 4005F.
-Reading Practicum must be completed and passed in a Florida public classroom.
-Students who live outside the state of Florida and seek Florida certification must also follow these guidelines. - 5.
-For Education Studies Majors: FTCE Exams are not required for the Education Studies degree; however, this degree does not lead to certification in the state of Florida. - 6.
-For Elementary Education Majors: All Teacher Candidates must take the standardized tests of either Florida or their state of residence in order to graduate.
+Reading Practicum in a Florida public classroom.